Assisted Macroscopic Quantumness: Introduction

-In this Letter we challenge this view by showing that, with the assistance of a second system, a macroscopic system can be proved to be entangled even after arbitrary decoherence.
-We show this by introducing a modified Wigner's friend gedankenexperiment where the observer is not assumed to preserve quantum coherence; see Fig.~\ref{fig:Scheme}.
-In our variant, Wigner's friend is in possession of two particles, labelled $\vs a$ and $\vs t$, which are nonentangled, while she undergoes decoherence.
-We show that, even in the presence of decoherence and regardless of its dynamics, the joint subsystem of Wigner's friend and particle $\vs t$ exhibits entanglement with particle $\vs a$.
-Consequently, as long as the informational content of Wigner's friend is concerned, she constitutes a quantum system in assistance with particle $\vs t$ regardless of her size.
-More specifically, Wigner has to use the quantum formalism to describe the entanglement in this particular partition, independent of his choice of interpretation of quantum theory.
-Hence, there seems to be no escape from the conclusion that Wigner's friend, despite being a macroscopic observer by any sensible definition, is an {\it informationally indispensable} part of the quantum system.
-We provide a link between such a quantum property of macroscopic observers and the security of quantum key distribution (QKD) protocols in terms of the distinguishability of the friend's macroscopic states and argue that a semi-classical analysis of this situation is suboptimal, thus reflecting the necessity of both {\it presence} and a quantum treatment of Wigner's friend.
+In this contribution we challenge this view by showing in theory and experiment that, with the assistance of a second system, a macroscopic system (in the sense of being made up by a very large number of subsystems) can be proven to be entangled even after complete decoherence.
+We set the scene as in a Wigner's friend experiment, with the crucial difference that the observer is not assumed to preserve quantum coherence, and analyze Wigner's perspective, see Fig.~\ref{fig:Scheme}.
+In our variant, Wigner's friend is in possession of two particles, labeled $\vs a$ and $\vs t$.
+We find that, even in the presence of decoherence and regardless of its dynamics, the joint subsystem of Wigner's friend and particle $\vs t$ exhibits entanglement with particle $\vs a$, while there is no entanglement in any pair of subsystems alone.
+Consequently, as far as the information content of Wigner's friend is concerned, she constitutes a quantum system in assistance with particle $\vs t$ regardless of her size.
+More specifically, Wigner has to use the quantum formalism to describe the entanglement in this particular partition, independent of our choice of interpretation of quantum theory.
+Hence, there seems to be no escape from the conclusion that Wigner's friend, despite being a macroscopic observer by any sensible definition, is an \emph{informationally indispensable} part of the quantum system.
+We provide a link between such a quantum property of macroscopic observers and the security of quantum key distribution (QKD) protocols in terms of the distinguishability of the friend's macroscopic states and argue that a semi-classical analysis of this situation is sub-optimal, thus reflecting the necessity of both the \emph{presence} and a quantum treatment of Wigner's friend.